naeron75/basic-japanese-learning/README.md

     *Note: It's often a good practice to use a **virtual environment** (like `venv` or `conda`) to manage project-specific dependencies.*

+### Using your own .env file

+If you want to connect to a MySQL Databse or BigQuery for example, you need to have your own .env file stored in the repository.

 ***

 ## 🤝 Contributing